tintin10q/computational-linguistics-summary/Languages/Grammar.md

 The idea is that you replace the non-terminals with a parse tree or an abstract syntax tree.
 This abstract syntax you can then evaluate.

-The start state is nice because if you can get from an input to the start state by following the rewrite rules then you know your input is in the language.
+The start state is nice because if you can get from an input to the start state by following the rewrite rules, then you know your input is in the language.
 The start state represents to most abstract place in your language.

 We usually read the rules left to right, butt you can always go back if you want.

 ## Writing down the rules
-There are different ways to write downs the rules.
+There are different ways to write down the rules.
 There are also different formats.
 Once such format is the [Chomsky Normal Form](Chomsky%20Normal%20Form.md).

 Also remember that the rules in a grammar for a language HAS to be finite.
 Otherwise, you would also have to consider another rule.